martdegraaf/martdegraaf.github.io/src/blog/content/posts/getting-started-azure-openai/index.md

 ### Create a new Model

 You can create a new model by clicking the 'Create Model' button.
 You can select the model you want to use.
 The default is the GPT-3 turbo model.
 I did my testing with the gpt-35 turbo Model.
 From the model you need to make a deployment.
 This will take a few minutes.
 After the deployment is done you can start using the model.
+Other available models are:

+- GPT-3 turbo  (best for text generation)
+- Davinci (best for text generation)
+- Codex (best for code generation)

 ### Chat Playground